tgrave/yandex_image_moderation/README.md

     answer.status
     # => "ok"

-Then you can access to the resulting data directly through *result* attribute:
+Then you can access to the resulting data directly through the *result* attribute:

     answer.result['ad']['predictedClass']
     # => "not_ads"